Appropriate Dog-Training Equipment

-I do not allow gear that I consider to be “tools of punishment” in my classes.
+I do not allow gear that I consider to be “tools of violence” in my classes.
 Here’s why.

 First of all, they are counter-productive.
 A goal of my approach is to motivate a dog to want to make the correct choices (from the inside-out).
 Aversive punishments force a dog to make the correct choices (from the outside-in).